 In mathematics, a set is a clear collection of different objects.
 Sets are the basis of modern math and are found in areas like algebra, logic, and probability.
 To help you understand this concept, we’ve put together a list of commonly asked questions about sets, along with answers and explanations.
-Whether you are a student encountering sets for the first time or reviewing for an exam, these questions and answers will help improve your understanding.
+Whether you are a student encountering sets for the first time or reviewing for an exam, these questions and answers will help improve your understanding of sets.

 Table of Contents